STRUCTURAL & DESIGN

 Hallways work in concert with the door sizes; with wider halls the home is able to accommodate many products and people.
 With the growing number of seniors using scooters and walkers this is becoming a more important issue.
 This also works well for baby carriages.

-Criteria 5 – Wall Reinforcements: At the top of all stairs, walls are reinforced with 2″x12″ solid lumber at 36″ to centre.
+Criteria 6 – Wall Reinforcements: At the top of all stairs, walls are reinforced with 2″x12″ solid lumber at 36″ to center.

 This gives the home the ability to have a proper and solid gate installed at the top of a set of stairs in the future that will protect children and seniors from falling.